Framstag/libosmscout/README.md

 and ask your questions.
 English is the preferred language but other languages might be supported, too.

+You can also get support in the matrix room `#libosmscout.matrix.org`.
+While it is a interactive chat room, an answer still may take some time, though.

 # Installation

 You can find detailed instruction how to get libraries and applications